Parent Information Package

 Updating Camper Information

 Once registrations have been received, any changes to your account or camper information should be made by contacting the office at office@willowgrovedaycamp.ca.
-Please note that all changes health or authorized pickup information, must be communicated through an email that is linked to your online registration.
+Please note that all changes to health or authorized pickup information, must be communicated through an email address that is linked to your online registration.

 PREPARING FOR CAMP